-Supporting a coordinated approach to advocating the International Organization for Migration (IOM) policies on migrant workers' human rights as well as the United Nations' Global Compact for Migration (GCM) and Sustainable Development Goals (SDG) is the Migrant Workers Health Congress (MigWHealth) organized by Management and Science University (MSU) with North South Initiative (NSI).
+Coordinating advocacy of the International Organization for Migration (IOM) policies on migrant workers' human rights, together with the United Nations' Global Compact for Migration (GCM) and Sustainable Development Goals (SDGs), Migrant Workers Health Congress (MigWHealth) 2018 was organized by Management and Science University (MSU) with North South Initiative (NSI).

 Themed ‘Towards Equitable Health Accessibility Initiatives’, MigWHealth seeks to raise more than awareness into the state of migrant workers’ health.
 Its objectives include channeling research into migrant workers’ health, building capability as well as opportunity for research into migrant workers health, and increasing collaborations with healthcare providers, industries and researchers into migrant workers’ health.